Pittsburgh Member Chapter Scholarships

 The AIST Foundation will forward the scholarship stipend, as a lump sum, to the college or university for deposit in the account of the student.

-Required Essay - Essays should be written on one of the following topics:
+Essay on one of the following topics:

 Describe an accomplishment that you have achieved while you have been a student.
 Why were you successful?
 How will your success influence your future plans as an engineer?